TIBCOSoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 Note that to avoid possible cross-origin (CORS) issue, the explore URL will need to be replaced with the ingress URL ( for example, replace *http://ef-kubernetes-app-0:8008/apidoc/healthcheck.json* with *http://localhost/apidoc/healthcheck.json* ).

-## Building and running from TIBCO StreamBase® Studio
+## Building and running from TIBCO Streaming® Studio

 Useful plugins include :